 As you approach the customs officials, an attendant will direct you to a line.
 Step up when called and present your documents.
 This is another improvement they’ve made.
 There used to be only two or so agents; now they’ve built cubicles that allow for more staff, getting you through quicker.

 You will then head to the metal detectors and be on your way.
-Again, there will be someone there to direct you to a line.
+Again, there’s usually someone there to direct you to a line.

 Once you’re through, you’ve made it!
-That wasn’t so bad, was it?
 Now, onto the fun stuff!

 On the Other Side of Security

-After getting through security, the first thing you’ll be bombarded with is souvenir shops.
-And not to fear!
-They’re open and ready to serve you no matter how early you arrive.
+After getting through security, you’ll be bombarded with souvenir shops.
+They’re open right from early morning until late!

-During my last visit, I was surprised to see that the shops have spread right into the main corridor so you’re pretty much forced to walk through.
-In fact, you’ll be met head-on by a cool coffee waterfall, part of the Britt store.
+During my last visit, I was surprised to see shops spread right into the main corridor so you’re forced to walk through.
+In fact, you’ll be met by a cool coffee waterfall, part of the Britt store.
 You literally can’t miss it.

-As with any airport, everything is really expensive.
+As with any airport, everything is quite pricey.
 But you will be captivated.
 They’ve got some beautiful souvenirs.

-Throughout the terminal you’ll find shops selling much of the same plus soccer shirts, wood crafts, arts of all types and of course, Salsa Lizano!
+Throughout the terminal you’ll find shops selling much of the same plus soccer shirts, wood crafts, paintings, pottery, stickers, cards, locally sourced honey, and of course, Salsa Lizano!

-Every store that I’ve ever made a purchase in has accepted both dollars and colones.
-This brings me to another point.
+These stores accept both dollars and colones, which brings me to another point.
 In case you haven’t noticed, Costa Rican change weighs a ton!
-If you’ve accumulated a heavy pocketful of change that you’d like to eliminate, you will find donation boxes in the airport that support local charities.
+If you’ve accumulated a heavy pocketful of change you’d like to eliminate, you will find donation boxes in the airport that support local charities.
 This is an excellent idea!
-Deposit all that change, and any extra you’d like to donate and you’ll be feeling lighter knowing you supported a good cause.
+Deposit all that change, and any extra you’d like to donate and you’ll feel lighter and happier knowing you supported a good cause.

 Eateries

 After you weave your way through the first set of souvenir shops, you’ll be greeted by the Britt Cafe front and center.
-They make a killer vanilla latte and sell a variety of pastries.
-If there’s a long line, there’s another one with tables located to the right, all the way down to the end of the corridor.
+They make a great vanilla latte and sell a variety of pastries.
+If there’s a long line, there’s another one down by gates 15 and 16.

 SJO has plenty of options for food.
-I continue to be blown away at how quickly new places seem to pop up.
-As of January 2023, they’ve opened a brand spanking new, ginormous food court where the Smashburger and Cinnabon used to be.
+As of January 2023, they’ve opened a brand spanking new, ginormous food court.
 There’s plenty of room for everyone to relax and have a bite to eat.

 As you head towards the other end of the airport, you’ll find a sit-down restaurant called Terra Tica that features a Costa Rican breakfast.
 I haven’t tried it yet, but hope to when I have more time.